Most VIRAL Limoncello Tiramisu Recipe

 • Mix instant pudding with milk until thick and creamy, about 5 minutes.

-• Stir in the lemon curd, you can add 2-3 cups, depends how lemony you want the cream.
+• Mix in the lemon curd; you can add 2-3 cups, depending on how strong you want the lemon flavor in the cream.

 • Fold in the pudding mixture, stirring with a rubber spatula, until fully combined.